Chronic Fatigue Syndrome

 Complications

-As in any chronic illness, it is very common for people with chronic fatigue syndrome to experience depression, stress, and anxiety.
+As with any chronic illness, it is very common for people with chronic fatigue syndrome to experience depression, stress, and anxiety.
 While chronic fatigue syndrome is not a psychological condition, it is debilitating.
 Good days or bad days can be unpredictable.
-Patients experience ongoing challenges in their education, career, and personal life, as they work to balance how they feel about their obligations and desires.
+Patients experience ongoing challenges in their education, career, and personal life as they work to balance how they feel about their obligations and desires.
 Many people with CFS describe feeling demoralized or even, at times, hopeless.

 Deterrence and Patient Education

 Living with chronic fatigue syndrome can be stressful, as the symptoms can affect the quality of life.
 Most people are generally healthy and active before developing CFS, making it particularly distressing.
-The most crucial factor for patients to successfully cope with CFS is establishing a strong relationship with an experienced health care provider.
+The most crucial factor for patients to successfully cope with CFS is establishing a strong relationship with an experienced healthcare provider.
 Having a provider that patients can trust, who listens to them and understands that their symptoms are real, can be validating and helpful.
 While it is discouraging to know that there is no quick cure for CFS, an experienced provider can work with the patient to find ways to manage their symptoms and maximize their quality of life.

 Enhancing Healthcare Team Outcomes

 Chronic fatigue syndrome frequently poses a diagnostic dilemma.
-The hallmark symptom is the post-exertional fatigue associated with numerous neurological, cardiovascular, respiratory, and gastrointestinal complaints.
+The hallmark symptom is post-exertional fatigue associated with numerous neurological, cardiovascular, respiratory, and gastrointestinal complaints.
 Patients can also exhibit uncontrolled anxiety, panic attacks, and impaired social functioning.
 Chronic fatigue syndrome is a diagnosis made on clinical examination after excluding other possible etiologies.
 Therefore, it is essential to consult with an interprofessional team of specialists, including a pain specialist, psychiatrist, psychotherapist, nursing staff, other clinicians (MDs, DOs, NPs, or PAs), and possibly a physical therapist and/or pharmacist, depending on the treatment course taken.
 Even though chronic fatigue syndrome has fatigue as one of the three mandatory symptoms, it is a complex multisystem neurological disease with evidence of inflammation in the brain.
 As the term myalgic encephalomyelitis indicates, a neurology consultation can be useful when indicated.

 The primary non-pharmacological treatment modalities are cognitive behavior therapy and graded exercise therapy.
 There is a wide range of medications that can be used for CFS.
 They range from NSAIDs to antidepressants; therefore, a pharmacy consult is in order.
 The pharmacist can perform medication reconciliation and check medication dosing, reporting any concerns to the other team members as appropriate.